JoeBroesele/whapa/README.md

 Please note that this project is an early stage.
 As such, you could find errors.
 Use it at your own risk!

 Reports
 =====
-To create reports the first thing we need to do is to configure the file"./cfg/settings.cfg".
+To create reports the first thing you need to do is to configure the file"./cfg/settings.cfg".
 For example:

     [report]
     logo =./cfg/logo.png